Smoother Entropy for Active State Trajectory Estimation and Obfuscation in POMDPs: Introduction

 \subsection{Contributions}

-In this paper, we investigate the conditional entropy of the state trajectory given measurements and controls as a \emph{tractable} state-uncertainty measure for both active estimation and obfuscation in POMDPs.
+In this paper, we investigate the conditional entropy of the state trajectory given measurements and controls as a \emph{tractable} state-uncertainty measure for both active state estimation and obfuscation in POMDPs.
 We dub this conditional entropy the \emph{smoother entropy} since it plays a pivotal role in tight upper and lower bounds on the minimum achievable probability of error for any conceivable state-trajectory estimator (cf.\ \cite{Feder1994}), including Bayesian smoother-like algorithms.
 Prior literature has dismissed the smoother entropy as an intractable objective in POMDPs (cf.\ \cite{Stachniss2005,Valencia2012}), since it has not been shown to be a function of the POMDP belief state with structural properties (e.g.\ additivity and concavity in the belief state) amenable to the use of standard POMDP solution techniques (e.g., dynamic programming).
-However, by using the Marko-Massey theory of \emph{directed information} \cite{Marko1973,Massey1990,Kramer1998,Massey2005}, we show that there are multiple belief-state forms of the smoother entropy, with one form leading to a belief-state MDP reformulation of active estimation with concave cost and cost-to-go functions, and another form leading to a belief-state MDP reformulation of active obfuscation that also has concave cost and cost-to-go functions.
-These concavity results are surprising since active estimation involves minimising the smoother entropy whilst active obfuscation involves maximising it, and POMDP formulations of obfuscation have frequently been avoided due to non-concave cost and cost-to-go functions (cf.\ \cite{Fehr2018}).
-They are also practically important since they enable the use of standard POMDP (approximate) solution techniques.
+However, by using the Marko-Massey theory of \emph{directed information} \cite{Marko1973,Massey1990,Kramer1998,Massey2005}, we show that there are multiple belief-state forms of the smoother entropy, with one form leading to a belief-state MDP reformulation of active state estimation with concave cost and value functions, and another leading to a belief-state MDP reformulation of active state obfuscation with concave cost and value functions.
+These concavity results are surprising since active estimation involves minimising the smoother entropy whilst active obfuscation involves maximising it, and POMDP formulations of obfuscation have frequently been avoided due to non-concave cost and value functions (cf.\ \cite{Fehr2018}).
+They are also practically important since they enable the use of standard POMDP solution techniques.

+The key contributions of this paper are: \begin{enumerate} \item The derivation of two novel expressions for the smoother entropy in POMDPs in terms of the POMDP belief state, through the use of the Marko-Massey theory of directed information; and, \item The surprising demonstration that both the problems of minimising and maximising the smoother entropy in POMDPs can be formulated as belief-state MDPs with concave cost and value functions, using our novel expressions for the smoother entropy. \end{enumerate} The practical significance of these contributions is that they render the smoother entropy a tractable objective in POMDPs for both active state estimation and active state obfuscation with structural properties amenable to the use of standard POMDP solution techniques.
+We specifically present a bounded-error dynamic programming solution technique based on PWLC approximations of the cost and value functions for either minimising the smoother entropy (for active state estimation) or maximising it (for active state obfuscation).